|

 producing trees and hedges along with grains may be grown to

-attract different wildlife to your area.
+attract different species of wildlife to your area.
 Many plot growers are

 learning about the importance of tree planting.
 Trees that offer

-fruit, nuts and acorns, attract all kinds of wildlife with the
+fruit, nuts and acorns, attract all kinds of wildlife, including deer, with the

 advantage of habitat and protection.
 Check the area that is to